critocrito/build-chores/packages/test/readme.md

 }
 ```

 Configure code coverage by placing a `.nycrc` in your project root.
+See the [example `.nycrc`](../../project-example/.nycrc) for a template.

 ```
 {